LUTHERAN CHURCH AND SCHOOL OF MESSIAH – CHURCH HISTORY

 Colorado District Mission Board of the Lutheran Church – Missouri Synod

-The history of Lutheran Church and School of Messiah began In 1923 when the Colorado District Mission Board sent Pastor Kreutz to look things over in the area around Glenwood Springs, Colo.
+Lutheran Church and School of Messiah’s history began In 1923 when the Colorado District Mission Board sent Pastor Kreutz to look things over in the area around Glenwood Springs, Colo.
 They called it an “exploration trip.”
 The Board brought in Pastor John Knippenberg in 1928 to assist with the mission work in the Glenwood Springs, Rifle, Aspen, Grand Junction areas.
 Upon his arrival in Colorado from California in 1928, Pastor Knippenberg wrote: “I arrived in Glenwood Springs by train from California on Aug.
 25, 1928, a Saturday, and was installed early in the afternoon on the following day … The circumstances were very unusual to say the least.
 Most of the people attending were originally from Germany and originally Lutheran.
 (Thierfelder, Thomas, “Changes in the Roaring Fork Valley,” Peaks and Valleys, Rocky Mountain District).

 Lutheran Church of Messiah, Grand Junction CO